graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/functions.rst

 means that benefits of function calls will only be seen if the function calls are made from the same shard, or a pipeline stage mapped to the same IPU.

-IPU functions should not be confused with `tf.function` which creates a TensorFlow graph, whereas the IPU function creates a Poplar function which can be used inside of `tf.function`.
+IPU outlined functions should not be confused with `tf.function` which creates a TensorFlow graph, whereas the IPU function creates a Poplar function which can be used inside of `tf.function`.